synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 I can successfully:

-- [ ] Create a new channel from the search bar.
+- [ ] Create a new channel from the search palette.
 - [ ] Create several channels with the 'Create More' flag set to true.
 - [ ] Rename a channel in the resources view.
 - [ ] Delete a channel in the resources view.